hydrusnetwork/hydrus/docs/getting_started_installing.md

 ## Updating

 !!! warning
-    Hydrus is imageboard-tier software, wild and fun but unprofessional.
+    Hydrus is imageboard-tier software, wild and fun--but also unprofessional.
 It is written by one Anon spinning a lot of plates.
 Mistakes happen from time to time, usually in the update process.
 There are also no training wheels to stop you from accidentally overwriting your whole db if you screw around.
 Be careful when updating.
 Make backups beforehand!

 **Hydrus does not auto-update.
 It will stay the same version unless you download and install a new one.**